Quality Glossary Definition: Continuous improvement

 - Act: If the change was successful, implement it on a wider scale and continuously assess your results.
 If the change did not work, begin the cycle again.

-Match the Change Vehicle and Method to the Job: Process improvement teams must understand the definitions of the methodology, tools and change vehicles available to them, because mismatches can be fatal to a quality improvement program.
+Match the Change Vehicle and Method to the Job (Quality Progress) Process improvement teams must understand the definitions of the methodology, tools and change vehicles available to them, because mismatches can be fatal to a quality improvement program.

-From Continuous Improvement to Continuous Innovation: A close-up look at the concepts of continuous improvement, continuous innovation, discontinuous innovation, incrementalism, exploitation and exploration.
+From Continuous Improvement to Continuous Innovation (Quality Management Journal) A close-up look at the concepts of continuous improvement, continuous innovation, discontinuous innovation, incrementalism, exploitation and exploration.

-Continuous Improvement–Methods and Madness: Employee involvement, daily and evolutionary improvement, and focusing on product features are all characteristics of continuous improvement.
+Continuous Improvement: Methods and Madness (World Conference on Quality and Improvement) Employee involvement, daily and evolutionary improvement, and focusing on product features are all characteristics of continuous improvement.